-Rhodes offers several dual degree engineering programs: a dual bachelor's degree program with Washington University (St. Louis), a B.S.-M.S. degree program with Washington University (St. Louis), a dual bachelor's degree program with Christian Brothers University, and a B.S-M.S. degree program in Biomedical Engineering or Electrical Engineering with the University of Memphis.
-Students receive a B.S. from Rhodes, and a second degree (B.S. or MS) in engineering from the partner institution.
+Rhodes offers several dual degree engineering programs: a dual bachelor's degree program with Washington University (St. Louis), a BS-M. degree program with Washington University (St. Louis), a dual bachelor's degree program with Christian Brothers University, and a B.S-M.S. degree program in Biomedical Engineering or Electrical Engineering with the University of Memphis.
+Students receive a bachelors from Rhodes(BS or BA), and a second degree (B.S. or MS) in engineering from the partner institution.